NON-FICTION AND GENERAL TOPICS

 Trading Lessons Learned From Failure chronicles my journey in learning to trade the currency markets in the manner articulated by Jesse Livermore: "The only way you get a real education in the market is to invest cash, track your trade, and study your mistakes."

-I developed a series of FOREX currency trading courses in 2016 not only so that I could help others in their trading, but also to help me organize my own trading methodologies.
+I developed a series of FOREX currency trading courses in 2016 and 2017 not only so that I could help others in their trading, but also to help me organize my own trading methodologies.